Azure/kubeflow-aks/docs/README.md

 kustomize version
 ```

 The Azure CLI ships and updates `kubectl` and `kubelogin` for you.
-Install them explicitly only if you are not using it:
+If either is missing, install or update both with:

 ```bash
 az aks install-cli